geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ### Updating ObsPy

-Updating should be straight-forwards.
+Updating should be straight-forward.
 So depending on your installation do

 ```bash
 # Conda